Web Installer Wizard¶

 - Log in at

-/loginwith usernameadminand the Poweradmin account password from step 4. - Configure web server permissions (see your distribution's installation guide).
+/loginwith usernameadminand the Poweradmin account password from step 4.
+First Steps walks through what to do from there. - Configure web server permissions (see your distribution's installation guide).

 - Set up DNS defaults (see DNS Settings).